Jeff Vanderslice & Matt Weibel join us today to discuss the inner workings of Congress.

 Trevor Burrus is a research fellow at the Cato Institute’s Center for Constitutional Studies.
 His research interests include constitutional law, civil and criminal law, legal and political philosophy, and legal history.
 His work has appeared in the Vermont Law Review, the Syracuse Law Review, and the Jurist, as well as the Washington Times, Huffington Post, and the Daily Caller.
 He holds a BA in Philosophy from the University of Colorado at Boulder and a JD from the University of Denver Sturm College of Law.

-Charles J. Sykes joins us this week for a discussion on the origins of the populist, pro-Trump Right.
+Thomas Hazlett joins us for a discussion on the history of the U.S. government’s regulation of the airways.

-Peter Van Doren joins us for a discussion on Richard Thaler’s work in behavioral economics.
+Diego Zuluaga joins us for a discussion on cryptocurrencies.

 Dan Ikenson joins us to answer one important question: is the United States in a trade war?

 We are celebrating Liberty Chronicles’ first anniversary with a special Free Thoughts/Liberty Chronicles crossover episode featuring Trevor Burrus.

 Will Duffield joins us again to discuss Cambridge Analytica and the future of social media.

 Peter Van Doren joins us again to discuss his time on jury duty.